HungNguyen81/HungNguyen81/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm Hung Nguyen.\
-🎓 &nbsp;I'm currently studying Computer Engineering at Hanoi University of Science and Technology, HN (2018-2021).\
+🎓 &nbsp;I studied Computer Engineering at Hanoi University of Science and Technology, HN (2018-2023).\
-🌱 &nbsp;I'm on track for learning more about Web Application, Mobile Application, Desktop Application and so on.\
+🌱 &nbsp;I'm working on Game Development.\
-✍️ &nbsp;In my free time, I play guitar, listen to music and draw.\
+✍️ &nbsp;In my free time, I play games, play guitar, listen to music and see movies.\
 💬 &nbsp;Feel free to reach out to me for discussions on the aforementioned topics or you just want someone to talk to you!\
 ✉️ &nbsp;You can mail me at nguyenngochung.ncth@gmail.com.
 I'll try to respond as soon as possible!\
-📄 &nbsp;You can check my [CV](https://drive.google.com/file/d/1-vP0lAKQQuudU7mXcVJmWPEg9s7vMGo8/view?usp=sharing) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack
 <!--